happybono/SonataSmooth/README.md

 ### 13. Excel Export Functionality
 #### How it works
 When the user selects Excel export and clicks Export, the application :

 - Reads the initial dataset and all selected parameters from the UI.
-- Applies all enabled filters in one pass with `ApplySmoothing` (Alpha is applied only to Avg/Med/Gauss).
+- Applies all enabled filters in one pass with `ApplySmoothing` (Alpha is applied only to Binomial Average / Binomial Median / Gaussian).
 - Writes each filter result to its own column in a new worksheet.
 - Embeds metadata at the top : title, kernel radius, kernel width, boundary method, alpha (conditional), polynomial / derivative (for SG).
 - Automatically generates a line chart across the written columns.
 - Cleans up all COM objects and runs GC to avoid lingering Excel processes.

 Save behavior and progress :
 - If "Open file after save" is unchecked, a SaveFileDialog is shown.
 While it is open, the main progress bar switches to marquee mode (restored afterward).
 - If a path is chosen, SaveAs is executed.
 During SaveAs, the progress bar is simulated to 95% using a timer, then set to 100% on completion, and the workbook is closed without showing Excel.
 - If no path is chosen (or saving is skipped), Excel is shown with the unsaved workbook (`excel.Visible = true`) so the user can save manually.
 - A previously considered "open as temporary file" path is currently commented out; the active behavior is "open in Excel without saving."

 Additional details :
 - Worksheet name is set to the dataset title (txtDatasetTitle.Text).
 - Line chart axes are titled "Value" (Y) and "Sequence Number" (X) for clearer interpretation.
 - Excel export opens an interactive Excel instance with the new workbook; the application does not auto‑save a .xlsx file.
 Save the workbook from Excel when ready.